john-dobbs/john-dobbs.github.io/projects/project-2.md

 The project was based on the open source [WiFiDog project](http://dev.wifidog.org), but their authentication system had limited functionality, so I decided to create my own.
 I developed two models, a premium service, which would charge users for internet access, and a landing page, which would allow restaurants that offered free WiFi to redirect users to their website or display targeted advertising upon first connecting.

-Another aspect of the project was solar powered wireless access points, as seen in the photo above.
+Another aspect of the project was solar powered wireless access points.
 After several years of operation, I learned that the slight variations in voltage, as the battery was being charged and discharged, lead to a shortened lifespan of the equipment, only 18-24 months as opposed to 5 or more years under normal conditions.
 A voltage regulator could fix the issue for a few dollars.